Does Automatic Translation Reshape Political Attitudes? X’s Global Rollout as a Natural Experiment in Incidental Cross-Lingual Exposure

 | Content type | Pro-Trump/America First content vs. neutral international news |

-| Translation label salience | Translation label prominently displayed vs. suppressed |
+| Translation label salience | Translation label prominently displayed vs. minimized |

 Dependent variables: